 A progressive classification series audit is a review of an employee having met certain time-in-job, education, or training requirements enabling the progression of the employee to the next level in a classification series.
 Progressive classification series are an arrangement of classes in sequence that are alike in kind but differ in level, and they are identified and approved as progressive classes by the Classification and Compensation Division in partnership with department/agency management.
 A pay change to the minimum of the new classification or a 2.25% pay increase will occur with a progressive classification reallocation.
 View the Job Specifications webpage for more information.

 A pay equity adjustment is a change to an employee's pay to maintain internal equity within a group/unit or classification.
-Read more about pay equity adjustments to see how an equity pay adjustment is requested and the steps required.
+Read more about pay equity adjustments to see how an equity pay adjustment is requested and the steps required and refer to the Quick Reference Guide: Pay Equity Adjustment Process.
 Download the pay equity adjustment form.

 Working out of class is when an appointing authority temporarily assigns the duties of a vacant position in a higher-level classification to an employee in a lower-level classification for a period of one year.
 Employees are eligible for additional pay for such assignments when they have been assigned all of the duties and responsibilities of the vacant position in the higher-level classification.
 View the Career Service Rules to learn more.

 Equipment differential shall be paid to employees who are temporarily assigned to operate equipment that has a higher level classification that the employee’s current classification, and who are not receiving additional pay for a work assignment outside of job classification.
 View the Equipment Differential Guide.

 View the Pay Ranges & Job Titles table for more specific information.